Step by step

 Final Steps to Launch

-Following our Melbourne launch, we anticipate 2021 will see the first regional model operating in New England, and the metropolitan model replicated in a second capital city.
-By 2025, we’ll have established the Earth Funerals operations nationally, and will continue expansion of our restoration burial ground network.
+Following our Melbourne launch, we anticipate 2021 will see the first regional model underway in the New England region of NSW, and the metropolitan model replicated in a second capital city in 2021-22.
+By 2025, we’ll have established Earth Funerals operations nationally, and will continue the expansion of our restoration burial ground network.

 Our current focus